Radware/F5-Migration/README.md

 ```

 ### Using Docker container ###
-Download all git contenet ( only "local_runner.py" is not needed ), Then build and run the container
+Download all git content ( only "local_runner.py" is not needed ), Then build and run the container

 For example :
 ```